junxit/us-congress-bills-112/metadata.md

 - 2012-02-16 — Introduced in House
 - 2012-02-16 — Introduced in House
 - 2012-02-16 — Referred to the House Committee on Oversight and Government Reform.
+- 2012-09-20 — Committee Consideration and Mark-up Session Held.
+- 2012-09-20 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2012-11-30 — Placed on the Union Calendar, Calendar No. 509.
+- 2012-11-30 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+112-698.
+- 2012-11-30 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+112-698.